Yann-Brault/splc-artifact/README.md

 | librosa    | pip install librosa         | [link](https://librosa.org/doc/latest/install.html)  |
 | numpy      | pip install numpy           | [link](https://pypi.org/project/numpy/)              |

-All these libraries are needed to run the cloned experiences
+**All these libraries are needed to run the cloned experiment in [scenario 1](./reproduce_scenarios/reproduce_scenario1.md).**

 ### How to reproduce scenarios

 #### Scenario 1

-At this [link](https://github.com/Yann-Brault/splc-artifact/blob/main/reproduce_scenarios/reproduce_scenario1.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce the scenario 1 of section 5.2 in the paper.
+At this [link](./reproduce_scenarios/reproduce_scenario1.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce scenario 1 of section 5.2 in the paper.
 The goal of this scenario is to realize a problem specification base search to find a reusable solution and clone it.

 #### Scenario 2

-At this [link](https://github.com/Yann-Brault/splc-artifact/blob/main/reproduce_scenarios/reproduce_scenario2.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce the scenario 2 of section 5.3 in the paper.
+At this [link](./reproduce_scenarios/reproduce_scenario2.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce scenario 2 of section 5.3 in the paper.
 The goal of this scenario is to realize a problem specification base search.
-The search does not provides a suitable and working solution, but you are able to find a notebook that can be suitable by extending it with a new ML artifact.
+The search does not provide a suitable and working solution, but you are able to find a notebook that can be suitable by extending it with a new ML artifact.

 #### Scenario 3

-At this [link](https://github.com/Yann-Brault/splc-artifact/blob/main/reproduce_scenarios/reproduce_scenario3.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce the scenario 3 of section 5.4 in the paper.
+At this [link](./reproduce_scenarios/reproduce_scenario3.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce scenario 3 of section 5.4 in the paper.
 The goal of this scenario is to realize a problem specification base search.
-The search does not provides any suitable solution.
+The search does not provide any suitable solution.
 The objective here is to hand-pick ML artifacts composing the notebook in order to create a new product not available in the system.